benmarwick/ctv-archaeology/Archaeology.md

 - `r pkg("clayringsmiletus")` consists of data on clay rings from the Sanctuary of Dionysos in the ancient city of Miletus on the western coast of Anatolia.
 - `r pkg("folio")` provides several types of data related to broad topics (cultural evolution, radiocarbon dating, paleoenvironments, etc.), which can be used to illustrate statistical methods in the classroom (multivariate data analysis, compositional data analysis, diversity measurement, etc.).
 - `r pkg("gsloid")` Contains published data sets for global benthic d18O data for 0-5.3 Myr and global sea levels based on marine sediment core data for 0-800 ka.
-- `r pkg("chemometrics")` contains a dataset of elemental concentrations for 180 archaeological glass vessels excavated from 15th - 17th century contexts in Antwerp.
 - `r pkg("datplot")` contains a data set on Inscriptions from Bithynia as used in B. Weissova (2019) _Regional Economy, Settlement Patterns and the Road System in Bithynia (4th Century BC-6th Century AD).
 Spatial and Quantitative Analysis_ suitable for geographical and chronological analysis.

-- `r github("geanes/bioanth")` contains three osteometric datasets useful for biological and forensic anthropology.
-- `r github("sfsheath/cawd")` contains 15 datasets of ancient Greek, Roman and Persian maps and digital atlas data.
-- `r github("benmarwick/evoarchdata")` contains four published datasets widely used in archaeological studies of cultural evolution.
-- `r github("joeroe/islay")` includes various datasets relating to the prehistoric archaeology of the Scottish island of Islay and recorded by the ‘Southern Hebrides Mesolithic Project’ (Mithen et al. 2000).
-- `r github("DCPollard94/knossoscemeteries")` includes artefacts data from two Early Iron Age Cemeteries at Knossos, Crete.
-- `r github("joeroe/swapdata")` a collection of archaeological datasets and tools related to the prehistory of Southwest Asia.
-- `r github("benmarwick/mjbnaturepaper")` contains stone artefact and total station data for excavations at Madjedbebe, a rock shelter in northern Australia
-- `r github("bischrob/Rosegate-Projectile-Points-in-the-Fremont-Region")` contains frequency data for different types of projectile points across 23 sites in the Fremont Region of the American Southwest

 #### Radiocarbon Datasets and APIs

-- `r pkg("BSDA")` contains a dataset of 60 radiocarbon ages of observations taken from an archaeological site with four phases of occupation.
-- `r github("ropensci/c14bazAAR")` contains over 20 datasets of radiocarbon ages from around the world.
 - `r github("people3k/p3k14c")` contains a global dataset of radiocarbon dates.
 - `r github("xronos-ch/xronos.R")` accesses [XRONOS](https://xronos.ch), a global dataset of radiocarbon and other chronometric dates.
 - `r github("joeroe/rintchron")` accesses [IntChron](https://www.intchron.org/), an indexing service for chronological information.
-- `r github("ArchaeoStat/ArchaeoData")` contains two datasets for chronological modelling with `r pkg("ArchaeoPhases")`.

 ### Links